-Rachel Perry is an artist, specialising in silkscreen printing, photography and oil painting.
-The prints are usually made from an image composed from combining different photographs and elements in Photoshop.
+Rachel Perry is an artist who lives in York, North Yorkshire and she specialises in printing, photography and oil painting.
+The prints are usually made from an image composed from combining different photographs in Photoshop.
 Rachel is currently working on a body of work inspired by Vanitas paintings and the quality of colour in stained glass windows and abstract elements of story telling.

 Vanitas paintings usually include different symbols to remind a viewer of the transience of life and that worldly goods and pleasures can be fleeting.
 The Dutch still life masters of the 17th Century were most well-known for this type of work, which responded to an economic disaster happening at the time in which they lived.